Why You Should Care About the First Amendment

 Why the Freedom Forum cares about the First Amendment

 The Freedom Forum views the First Amendment as the cornerstone of our government by, for and of the people.
-We envision a nation where everyone knows, understands, values and defends those freedoms.
+We envision a nation where everyone knows, values and defends those freedoms.
 And we believe that encouraging the broad understanding and vigorous use of these fundamental freedoms by the people is the best way to preserve and protect the First Amendment for future generations.

 It’s not just us – Americans care about the First Amendment